1864 (TV series): 1860s

 Monrad's plans are finally realised when he announces that Denmark has fully annexed Schleswig and Prussia decides to declare war.
 The 8th Brigade is sent south to occupy the Danevirke, a line of fortifications which has always been regarded as the country's southern border and which is regarded in Danish mythology as impregnable.
 However, when they arrive they find the Danevirke dilapidated, with no barracks accommodation.
 They are also assigned a new company commander to replace the former ancient and senile officer, who has died en route; it is Didrich, who has been recalled to the colours.

 The company is ordered to Mysunde, where they witness the devastation of the Battle of Mysunde, the first battle of the war giving the Danes an early victory, although Didrich keeps them well behind the action.
 Laust and Peter have both been writing to Inge and she to them, but she and Laust have also been exchanging further secret letters.
 Peter receives one of these by mistake and realises that his brother has slept with Inge.
 Devastated, he disowns Laust.
 Didrich later promotes Johan to sergeant and Laust to corporal.

 It becomes obvious to the Danish commander, General Christian de Meza, that he cannot hold the Danevirke because the marshes and water on which he had relied to defend its flanks have been frozen solid by the hard winter, and he asks for permission to withdraw to Dybbøl, but Monrad refuses.
 De Meza withdraws anyway and is replaced by the unimaginative General Georg Gerlach, who is guaranteed to do anything he is told to do.
 Peter, Einar and Jespersen are among a small party led by Dinesen who volunteer to remain behind at the Danevirke to spike the guns after the Danish withdrawal.
-They escape just before the Prussians arrive and are pursued by a group of Prussian hussars, who capture them and execute one man before Dinesen, who has managed to escape, reappears and surprises them; caught off guard, all the hussars are killed by the Danes.
-Dinesen begins to get a reputation for ferocity and invincibility.
+They escape just before the Prussian Army arrives, but are then pursued and captured by a small unit of Totenkopf hussars.
+Under orders from their hideously disfigured officer, the hussar unit executes one Dane before Dinesen, who has managed to escape, reappears and surprises them; caught off guard, all the hussars are killed by the Danish POWs, an event that traumatizes Peter for the remainder of his life.
+Dinesen gains a reputation for ferocity and invincibility.

 Meanwhile, during the retreat to Dybbøl, Didrich orders Laust to jump into a frozen pond to retrieve a cannon that has fallen in.
 After his friends pull him out he develops severe hypothermia and he and his friends, including Johan, Alfred and Erasmus, begin to fall further behind the column.
 They thereby miss the Battle of Sankelmark, although they come upon the bloody aftermath.